agdev/Routing/README.md

 # Routing Project
-The goal of this project is to compare accuracy of fine-tuned [ALBERT](https://arxiv.org/abs/1909.11942) type of model vs. [Semantic router](https://github.com/aurelio-labs/semantic-router/) to optimize request routing
+The goal of this project is to compare accuracy of fine-tuned [ALBERT](https://arxiv.org/abs/1909.11942) type of model vs. [Semantic router](https://github.com/aurelio-labs/semantic-router/) to optimize routing of a user's request/prompt

 ## Table of Contents